nebari-dev/nebari/docs/source/installation/configuration.md

  - `branch`: branch to use to commit `qhub render` changes to
  - `before_script`: optional script to run before CI starts QHub infrastructure deployment.
-This is useful in cases that additional setup is required for Qhub to deploy the resources.
+This is useful in cases that additional setup is required for QHub to deploy the resources.
 Only supported on `gitlab-ci` at the moment.
  - `after_script`: optional script to run after CI ends QHub infrastructure deployment.
 This is useful in cases to notify resources of successful QHub deployment.
 Only supported on `gitlab-ci` at the moment.

-If `ci_cd` is not supplied no CI/CD will be auto-generated.
-However, we advise that having infrastructure as code allows teams to more quickly modify their QHub deployment often allowing developers and data sciences to request the changes to be approved by an administrator.
+If `ci_cd` is not supplied, no CI/CD will be auto-generated.
+However, we advise that employing an infrastructure-as-code approach allows teams to more quickly modify their QHub deployment, allowing developers and data sciencist to request the changes and approved by an administrator.

 ## Certificate

-By default, to simplify initial deployment `QHub` uses traefik to create a self-signed certificate.
+By default, to simplify initial deployment `qhub` uses traefik to create a self-signed certificate.
 In order to create a certificate that is signed so that web browsers do not throw errors we currently support [Let's Encrypt](https://letsencrypt.org/).